Can you use a trust as collateral for a loan?

 Solution: Consider pledging additional trust assets, providing supplemental collateral from outside the trust, or increasing the down payment to achieve acceptable loan-to-value ratios.

-Getting Started with Trust Collateral Financing
+How Can You Gett Started with Trust Collateral Financing?

 Ready to explore using your trust assets as loan collateral?
 Take these steps: